-As part of the parish family the school joins with the Church community in celebrating feast days with Mass in the Church.
-We encourage parents to try to support their children in participating in the Sacrament of Reconciliation.
-Each year the children participate in their own Easter Liturgy at school.
+As part of the parish family, the school joins with the Church community in celebrating Holy Days of Obligation with Mass in the Church.
+We encourage parents to try to support their children in participating in the Sacrament of Reconciliation and this opportunity is provided each year during Lent.
+For those who have not had their first Reconciliation, a time of reflection is had led by a priest or deacon.
 We recognise that the faith life of the school is ever developing and we seek to find new ways to welcome the Parish community to join in school prayers and services.

-All children take part in all the religious activities in the school.
+All children take part in the religious activities in the school.
 Any special religious event in the life of a child is also celebrated.
 At St Louis we value the richness offered to us by children and staff of other Christian denominations and other faiths.